 Supported blockchains

-Kima supports a variety of EVM-compatible Layer 1 and Layer 2 chains, and will ultimately allow the swift and secure transfer of value between the following blockchains:
+Kima supports a variety of EVM-compatible Layer 1 and Layer 2 chains, as well as Solana, and will ultimately allow the swift and secure transfer of value between the following blockchains:

 Chain